sebastianazuaje/sebastianazuaje.github.io/README.md

 # Sebastian Azuaje Pardo

-#### "Efficient data analysis + business-oriented results = innovative solutions"

-## Education
-- Industrial Engineering | UCAB - Venezuela (_May 2021_)
-- DS4B	| Introduction to data science for business (_December 2022_)
-- Data Science | Dicampus, SEPE - Spain (_May 2023_)

-## Work Experience
+#### "_What do you do?_"
+#### "_Using scientific techniques, I transform complex data into strategic actions_"

+## Skills and knowledge in:

+- Python, R, HTML, CSS, Tableau, Power BI
+- Excel, VBA, PostgreSQL, MySQL, SQLite, MongoDB
+- Flask, Django, Streamlit, Scikit-learn, Pandas, Matplotlib, Seaborn
+- GCP, AWS, Azure, Notion, Microsoft Project

+## What I used to do working in
 **Treasury @BritishAmerican Tobacco**
-- Analysis of financial data and optimization of treasury processes
+- Analysis of financial data, identification of potential risks
 - Creation of Dashboards in Tableau for internal and external operations
 - Collaboration with teams to make data-based decisions

 **Data Science Consultant @ COB MARKETING S.L**
-- Predictive analysis using advanced SQL and Python for telecommunications campaigns
+- Predictive analysis using SQL databases and Python for telecommunications campaigns buying
-- Design and maintenance of reports and dashboards in Power BI
+- Build an interactive dashboards in Power BI
 - Identification of areas of improvement and growth opportunities based on data analysis

-## Projects
+## Projects to challenge my skills
 ### Route optimization and delivery time prediction for Amazon Pola Siero
 [Information of the new Center](https://www.linkedin.com/jobs/amazon-empleos-pola-de-siero/)